 She loves strength training, HIIT classes, yoga, gym classes and paddle boarding.
 “Most weekends you would see me in the outdoors with my two small boys going for walks, camping, playing football and exploring!”

-With regards to online physiotherapy treatment, Ali says:
+With regards to online physiotherapy treatment, Alison says:

 “I feel that giving the patient information, exercises, and the ability to self-manage the condition helps the long-term management of an injury and can prevent other injuries from occurring.
 This is so much more beneficial than the short term pain relief a massage offers.”